Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Conclusion

 \section{Conclusion}

-In this work, we propose a novel framework MCU, leveraging mode connectivity to search nonlinear pathways in parameter space for effective unlearning.
+In this work, we propose a novel framework MCU, leveraging mode connectivity to search nonlinear pathway in parameter space for effective unlearning.
 Unlike traditional MU methods that identify only a single unlearning model, MCU uncovers a spectrum of unlearning models along the pathway and is free from empirical hyperparameter tuning.
 As a plug-and-play framework, MCU seamlessly integrates with existing MU methods and consistently improves their unlearning efficacy.
-We believe this nonlinear unlearning discovery in parameter space has major implications for machine unlearning research.